A preprocessor is a set of unique statements that are processed before the compilation process begins.

 , the #include

 preprocessor directives are mostly used.
-These header files are already in the include
+These header files are already in the include directory on the computer.

-is used for the C++ object cout
+.
+This directive is essential for accessing the C++ object cout

 .